-In this Test Automation Cycle I tried to give a detailed overview of the specifics of test automation process.
+In this Test Automation Cycle I tried to give a detailed overview of the specifics of automation testing services.
 We went through the process steps, risks, returns.
 So far, you know that the process bases upon several customary activities:

 - Automated test development;